Your Autoregressive Model Already Reveals the Causal Graph: Introduction

-We introduce TRACE (\textit{\uline{T}emporal \uline{R}econstruction via \uline{A}utoregressive \uline{C}ausal \uline{E}stimation}), a framework that exploits the density estimation capabilities of AR models to recover the summary causal graph from a single sequence \cite{assaad_survey_ijcai_cd_time_series}.
+We introduce TRACE (\textit{Temporal Reconstruction via Autoregressive Causal Estimation}), a framework that exploits the density estimation capabilities of AR models to recover the summary causal graph from a single sequence \cite{assaad_survey_ijcai_cd_time_series}.
 By treating the event stream as a high-order Markov chain, TRACE employs AR LMs to perform scalable conditional independence testing via their learned distributions.
 Delayed causal effects are detected via information-theoretic criteria that block spurious paths through simulated interventions on intermediate events.
 Crucially, TRACE is fully parallelizable on GPUs and scales linearly with the vocabulary size, enabling causal discovery in regimes previously considered intractable.
 Our results show that causal structure becomes identifiable well before the autoregressive model fully converges.
-In summary, our key contributions are as follows:
+In summary:

-\begin{itemize}[leftmargin=*, noitemsep, topsep=1pt] \item \textbf{Amortized Single-Sequence Discovery}: We propose TRACE, the first framework designed to recover the summary causal graph from a single high-dimensional sequence by amortizing the learning of dynamics via a pre-trained AR model.
-This addresses a critical underexplored area in causal discovery.
+\begin{itemize}[leftmargin=*, noitemsep, topsep=1pt] \item \textbf{Prediction-Causality Duality}: We establish that causal identifiability is achievable for any autoregressive model that sufficiently approximates the data-generating process.
+We derive bounds relaxing the standard Oracle CI-test assumption to an $\epsilon$-regime, proving that the causal graph is recoverable up to a noise floor determined by the model's convergence.

-\item \textbf{Backbone Agnosticism}: A key advantage of TRACE is its architectural modularity.
+\item \textbf{Amortized Single-Sequence Discovery}: We propose TRACE, the first framework designed to recover the summary causal graph from a single high-dimensional sequence by amortizing the learning of dynamics via a pre-trained AR model.
+This addresses an underexplored area. \item \textbf{Backbone Agnosticism}: A key advantage of TRACE is its architectural modularity.
 The framework strictly decouples \textit{density estimation} (Phase 1) from \textit{causal discovery} (Phase 2).
-Consequently, TRACE can leverage any state-of-the-art autoregressive backbone (e.g., Transformers, Mamba, RNNs). \item \textbf{Linear Complexity in High Dimensions}: TRACE scales linearly with the vocabulary size, bypassing the combinatorial explosion of constraint-based structural learning.
-This enables the processing of sequences with thousands of event types—regimes previously inaccessible. \item \textbf{Identifiability under Approximation}: We establish that causal identifiability is achievable for any autoregressive model that sufficiently approximates the data-generating process.
-We derive bounds relaxing the standard Oracle CI-test assumption to an $\epsilon$-regime, proving that the causal graph is recoverable up to a noise floor determined by the model's convergence.
+Consequently, TRACE can leverage any state-of-the-art autoregressive backbone.